nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/cmis.md

         version: '1'

 ---
 [CMIS](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cmis) is the OASIS specification for content management interoperability.
-It allows client and servers to talk together in HTTP (REST with JSON, AtomPub or SOAP) using a unified domain model.
+It allows client and servers to talk together in HTTP (REST with JSON or AtomPub) using a unified domain model.
 The latest published version is [CMIS 1.1](http://docs.oasis-open.org/cmis/CMIS/v1.1/CMIS-v1.1.html).

 Nuxeo supports CMIS through the following modules: